aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 - http://docs.openstack.org/infra/manual/drivers.html#gerrit-irc-notifications

 Note:
-- One way to avoid embarrassment of total silence is to install a bot - may seem like cheating, but actually delivers value!
+One way to avoid embarrassment of total silence is to install a bot - may seem like cheating, but can actually help people feel more connected to what's going on in the project.

 <!-- .slide: data-state="section-break" id="proactive-support" data-timing="10" -->